 Symbols represent major park features & activities.
 Blue icons mean some/all are ADA accessible.

 The Deschutes River State Recreation Area is a tree-shaded, overnight oasis for campers.
-The sparkle-laden, swift, green rush of the Deschutes converges with the Columbia here, and there's no better place for family outing activities like hiking, mountain biking, camping, rafting, world-class steelhead and trout fishing, and reservation only equestrian trail riding (March - June).
+The sparkle-laden, swift, green rush of the Deschutes converges with the Columbia here, and there's no better place for family outing activities like hiking, mountain biking, camping, rafting, world-class steelhead and trout fishing.
+Equestrian trail riding permitted March- June with a reservation (closed July-February).

 Spring comes early in the Deschutes canyon, painting the walls of the canyon green for a few months each year, before heat begins to build in June, turning the vegetation a golden shade of brown.
 The canyon is sheltered and warmer than you might think; the first wildflowers break from winter's grip in late February.
 What a great escape from the rainy weather!

 The Atiyeh Deschutes River Trail at river level is a favorite jaunt for hikers on hot summer days.
 You just can't beat the cool river and the shade of white alder trees (and while you're resting, look for the hanging basket-type nests built by the orioles).

 The Deschutes, which is both a national and state scenic waterway, drops about a quarter of a mile in its final 100 miles as it twists through canyons 700 to 2,200 feet deep - great for days of fun whitewater rafting, kayaking, and inner-tubing.